numfocus/gsoc/CONTRIBUTING-students.md

 ### Dividing your project

 We require that all of our students have at least one commit in the development branch of your project before the end of the summer.
-The best way to achieve this is to divide your project into small self contained subprojects and plan to merge at least one of them around midterm.
+The best way to achieve this is to divide your project into small self contained subprojects and plan to merge at least one of them around the phase 2 evaluations.
+We also require you to have at least one commit reviewed by your mentor before each evaluation, the division of the project will help with this too.
+But don't worry about it we are sure that you will create dozens if not hundreds of commits for your mentors review over the summer.

 During your summer you'll likely encounter bugs in your project or find code that can be refactored to help you implement your ideas.
 You can also immediately fix them and help us all out.
 This has several advantages.
 All your pull request will only concentrate on specific features and are much better to review.
-And you'll also get direct feedback from other devs and users during the summer.
+And you'll also get direct feedback from other developers and users during the summer.

 Since this is a hard requirement we as mentors will also have an eye on that and check if your proposal incorporates it and also warn you ahead of time during the summer if we see that you might not make it.
 Communicating with us on a regular basis is vital for that, though.